libsgh/github-actions-golang/README.md

-# GitHub Actions for Go
+# GitHub Actions for Go1

 [GitHub Actions](https://github.com/features/actions) includes CI/CD for free
 for Open Source repositories.
 This document contains information on making it